Cutting Planarians: Planar Emulators for String Graphs: O(1)-Distortion Planar Emulator

 \subsection{\textsc{SelectPaths}: Walking along the outer face}

+The next two sections are dedicated to the description of the procedure \textsc{ClusterOuter} and the proof of \Cref{lem:gridtree}.
+This section is dedicated to a helper procedure, \textsc{SelectPaths}.
+We sweep along the outer face of $G$ and select a set of \emph{supernodes}.
+The sweeping procedure is roughly analogous to $\textsc{SelectPaths}$ procedure of \cite{CCLMST23} and the \textsc{Depth-Cover} procedure of \cite{BLT14}.

-A key lemma for the sparse cover construction of \cite{BLT07} and the gridtree of \cite{CCLMST23} is that one can select the ``next path'' by walking along the outer face, which separates the remaining graph from the previous graph.
-We introduce some (new) terminology, and stating a rephrasing of their result.
+A key lemma for the sparse cover construction of \cite{BLT14} and the gridtree of \cite{CCLMST23} is that one can select the ``next path'' by walking along the outer face, which separates the remaining graph from the previous graph.
+We will use a similar lemma.
+We introduce some (new) terminology, and stating a rephrasing of their result in our terminology.

-Let $H_0$ be a plane graph, fixed throughout this section.
-Let $H$ be a subgraph of $H_0$, and let $W \subseteq V(H_0)$ be a connected set of vertices.
+Let \EMPH{$H_0$} be a plane graph, fixed throughout this section.
+Let $H$ be a subgraph of $H_0$, and let $W \subseteq V(H_0)$ be a connected set of vertices, that is, $H_0[W]$ is connected.
 We say that $H$ is \EMPH{outer-bounded} by $W$ in $H_0$ if $H$ is induced by a connected component of $H_0 \setminus W$, and $H$ and $W$ both contain at least one outer vertex of $H_0$.
-The \EMPH{critical vertices} of $H$ are the vertices of $H$ that are connected to a vertex of $W$ by an edge on the outer face of $H_0$.
-See \Cref{fig:outer-bounded} for an example.
-If $W = \varnothing$ and $H = H_0$, we abuse terminology and also say that $H$ is outer-bounded by $W$; in this case, we define the critical vertex of $H$ to be an arbitrary vertex on the outer face of $H_0$.
+(See \Cref{fig:outer-bounded} for an example.)
+Observe that the definition of outer-bounded implies that all edges in $H_0$ with one end point in $V(H)$ has the other end point in either $V(H)$ or $W$.
+The \EMPH{critical vertices} of $(H,W)$ are the vertices of $H$ that are connected to a vertex of $W$ by an edge on the outer face of $H_0$.
+If $W = \varnothing$ and $H = H_0$, we abuse terminology and also say that $H$ is outer-bounded by $W$; in this case, we define the critical vertex of $(H,W)$ to be an arbitrary vertex on the outer face of $H_0$.

-\nopagebreak The following lemma is implicit in \cite[Section 5.3]{BLT07}.
-We emphasize that this lemma refers to the planar (base) graph, not the region contact graph. \begin{lemma} Let \EMPH{$H$} be a subgraph of the base graph $H_0$, such that $H$ is bounded by some set \EMPH{$W$} in $H_0$. \begin{enumerate} \item $H$ has either 1 or 2 critical vertices. \item Let \EMPH{$\pi$} be an arbitrary path between the critical vertices of $H$.
-If $\Gamma$ is a path in $H_0$ between a vertex in $W$ and a vertex in $V(H)$ that is an outer vertex of $H_0$, then $\Gamma$ intersects $\pi$. \item Let $\EMPH{$W'$} \subseteq V(H)$ be a connected subset of vertices that includes $\pi$.
-Let \EMPH{$H'$} be a connected component of $H \setminus W'$.
-If $H'$ contains at least one outer vertex of $H_0$, then $H'$ is outer-bounded by $W'$. \end{enumerate} \end{lemma}
+The following lemma is implicit in \cite[Sec.~5.3]{BLT14}.
+For completeness, we give a proof in \Cref{ap:bltproof}.
+We emphasize that this lemma refers to the planar (base) graph, not the region contact graph.

+\begin{restatable}{lemma}{bltlemma} Let \EMPH{$H$} be a subgraph of the plane graph $H_0$, outer-bounded by some set \EMPH{$W$} in $H_0$. \begin{enumerate} \item[(1)] $(H,W)$ has either 1 or 2 critical vertices. \item[(2)] Let \EMPH{$\pi$} be an arbitrary path between the critical vertices of $(H,W)$.
+If \EMPH{$\Gamma$} is a path in $H_0$ between a vertex in $W$ and a vertex in $V(H)$ that is an outer vertex of $H_0$, then $\Gamma$ intersects $\pi$. \item[(3)] Let $\EMPH{$W'$} \subseteq V(H)$ be a connected subset of vertices that includes $\pi$.
+Let \EMPH{$H'$} be a subgraph induced by a connected component of $H \setminus W'$.
+If $H'$ contains at least one outer vertex of $H_0$, then $H'$ is outer-bounded by $W'$ in $H_0$. \end{enumerate} \end{restatable}